 > Contractor’s applications for payment

 > Contractor’s costs by the major construction phase

 > RFIs and scope changes

 Related Article: What is Audit – The Introduction

 2. Reconcile project expenditures

 Reconcile project expenditures obtain all project-related financial or accounting transactions that document owner expenditures.
 It reconciles the sum of the total payments made to each vendor to the various contract amounts as adjusted by change orders.
 Also, it reviews a sample of invoices paid directly by the owner for services, materials, or other costs which may have been the responsibility of the general contractor.

 3. Direct labor analysis

 Direct labor analysis obtains payroll registers and certified payroll information.
-It audits for activity which may not be legitimate reimbursable costs.
+It audits for activity that may not be legitimate reimbursable costs.
 It compares independent records of activity at the job site to the payroll charges.
 It determines whether or not personnel charged to the

 job may have been working for subcontractors or affiliates without appropriate back charges.
-Also, it verifies allocation of payroll costs.
+Also, it verifies the allocation of payroll costs.